zuozhenggh/learning-library/analytics-library/oas-oml-workshop/machine-learning-oracle-database/machine-learning-oracle-database.md

 23. Lastly, any workflow can be readily output as SQL statements to be run as a script or to incorporate the logic into an application.
 This is accomplished by simply right clicking any node then choosing "Save SQL".
 ![](./images/ml1.24.png " ")

-## Exercise 2: Using SQL to Train, Test and Evaluate a Machine Learning Model
+## STEP 2: Using SQL to Train, Test and Evaluate a Machine Learning Model

 In this step we’ll implement essentially that exact workflow using a series of SQL statements in order to illustrate how developers can readily incorporate machine learning into their applications.
 Often referred to as “operationalizing” the algorithm(s), this illustrates how to overcome a huge stumbling block that often thwarts the efforts of business to realize value from machine learning.